brainhackmagdeburg/brainhack-magdeburg.github.io/index.md

 title:
 ---

-Welcome back to a fresh new edition of Brainhack 2024 Magdeburg!
+<p style="text-align: center;">Welcome back to a fresh new edition of Brainhack 2024 Magdeburg!</p>

-From the BrainHack organizing team we are happy to present Brainhack Magdeburg 2024.

-Brainhack Magdeburg is part of a larger initiative that holds simultaneous events all over the world with this same goal ([brainhack.org](https://brainhack.org)).
-A cornerstone of Brainhack is the promotion of responsible research and innovation in an inclusive, open, and transparent manner.
-Accordingly, knowledge sharing activities and the use of open-source resources are two of the basic tenets of Brainhack.
+<p> Join the two-day Brainhack event with open-hacking sessions and talks.
+Choose between <strong> human fMRI, neuronal recording, or protein expression datasets </strong> and work on your analyses in a collaborative environment.</p>

+<p> <strong> You are a beginner?
+Don't worry!</strong> All levels of expertise are welcome!
+The hands-on sessions are supervised so you can ask questions on your analyses, get feedback, and/or team up with others to address the same challenge.</p>

+<p>Food and drinks provided—all you need to bring is your laptop!
+<strong> <a href="https://forms.gle/WWRWrJzwvbvpBnaUA">Registration is required </a>.</strong></p>

 If you'd like to know more about what the different working groups have prepared for this year's edition, go check out our [schedule](https://brainhackmagdeburg.github.io/schedule/)!